-African wooden plank masks, as wall art, is an ideal home decorating idea, in either a contemporary or traditional home or office.
+African wooden plank masks as wall decor, is an ideal decorating idea, in either a contemporary, traditional home or office space.
 Furthermore, African masks are also the single most influential piece of African Art as well as, the most recognized as such, all over the world.
 The masks we are featuring today are all hand carved from wood by Africa’s indigenous people.
 Also the mask invariably goes hand-in-hand with the apropos attire that are worn in these Celebrations.
 As a result these African tribal masks are either celebratory in nature: giving thanks for the great harvest.
 Spiritual: by initiating transformation or calling on the spirit for guidance or to thank them.
 And last but not least, religious in nature.

 The wooden masks featured on this post cover page are from – Kenya’s Giryama people that hand carve these flat wooden post, to serve as tombstones called Kikangu.
 Furthermore, the grave markers have several functions; representing the Giryama’s way of life as well as, the ancestor’s spirits are honored by erecting these post.
 As a result, these markers also serves as conduit between the ancestral realm and the land of the living.